wsu-cpts489-fa20/bp-twitch/README.md

 > This sprint we completed the following features:
 >
 > - Added the ability to view information about the stream you're watching
+>
+> - Light/Dark Themes with rocker toggle
+>
+> - Added the ability to view a summary of a chatter

 #### Testing Link
 > This will bring you to an imgur page.
 Click on the thumbnail of the video for it to play!